NimaBavar/NyvoNetHunter/.github/SECURITY.md

 ## Third Party tools:
 ---
- > **This Project and all the programming spaces contained , Use the below third party tool's for improving the tasks aligend:**
+ > **This Project and all the programming spaces contained , Use the below main third party tool's for improving the tasks aligend:**

 >  |   Tool                       |                                       Usage                                       |
 >  |   -------                    |                                      -------                                      |